xbdo01/docs/docs/Invite Troubleshooting.md

 | Explorer | CTRL+Shift+P  | N/A         |
 | Safari   | N/A           | CMD+SHIFT+N |

-And instructions to open incognito/private tab for common browsers on mobile can be found in [this article](https://www.digitaltrends.com/mobile/how-to-turn-on-private-browsing-in-android-and-ios/)
+Instructions to open an incognito/private tab for common browsers on mobile can be found in [this article](https://www.digitaltrends.com/mobile/how-to-turn-on-private-browsing-in-android-and-ios/).

 #### Why is this necessary?